 Things to Do in Kyrenia – Top 9 places to visit in Kyrenia

-Cyprus has become a favorite beach destination for travelers.
-However, the island also has other beautiful historical and cultural sites worth exploring and this city is full of them.
+Cyprus has become a favourite beach destination for travellers.
+However, the island also has other beautiful historical and cultural sites worth exploring, and this city is full of them.
 Let’s go through the best things to do in Kyrenia on the following list.

 Probably the most charming area of Kyrenia.
-The Old Harbor is the perfect place to relax, eat, and take in the view after a day of visiting the main attractions.
+The Old Harbour is the perfect place to relax, eat, and take in the view after a day of visiting the main attractions.

 Walk along the cobblestone streets next to the numerous yachts and boats.
-The harbor is filled with beautiful restaurants, and the landscape is dominated by the Kyrenia Castle.
+The harbour is filled with beautiful restaurants, and the Kyrenia Castle dominates the landscape.

 By the way, the seafood is as fresh as it gets!
 The fishermen catch it very close from there and take it almost directly to your plate.